 A brief description of a few of the listed items in which you might have an interest follows below.

 Hazardous Chemical Inventory Lists – As a part of the Employee Right to Know Act of 1988, the maintenance of Safety Data Sheets (SDS) is required to ensure that basic chemical hazard information, initial first aid treatment and storage requirements for hazardous materials are immediately available.
 Binders of safety data sheets are maintained in each Department for immediate access by all employees upon request.
-Georgia law requires chemical inventories to be physically reconciled twice each year and submitted in July 1 and January 1 to the Board of Regents.
+Georgia law requires chemical inventories to be physically reconciled twice each year and submitted on July 1 and January 1 to the Board of Regents.
 Each department head will provide Environmental and Safety Coordinator an inventory of chemicals present in their work areas.
-The inventory will include: a list denoting the name, manufacturer, quantity and location of the chemical.
-The Environmental and Safety Coordinator will provide an inventory of all hazardous chemicals present on the Bainbridge State College campus to the University System (USG) Right to Know Coordinator in January and July of each year.
-The Environmental and Safety Coordinator will make this list available to all employees of Bainbridge State College upon request.
+The inventory will include a list denoting the name, manufacturer, quantity and location of the chemical.
+The Environmental and Safety Coordinator will provide an inventory of all hazardous chemicals present on the ABAC at Bainbridge site to the University System (USG) Right to Know Coordinator in January and July of each year.
+The Environmental and Safety Coordinator will make this list available to all employees of ABAC at Bainbridge upon request.
 Availability of this list is required as part of this written Hazardous Chemical Protection Communication Plan.

-Recycling – NOTE: Bainbridge State College is committed to being an environmentally conscious community by properly disposing of hazardous materials and recycling reusable waste.
+Recycling – NOTE: ABAC at Bainbridge is committed to being an environmentally conscious community by properly disposing of hazardous materials and recycling reusable waste.

-- Aluminum, Cardboard, Paper, and Plastics – BSC supplies paper, aluminum and plastic recycling bins throughout the campus and currently employs the services of Georgia Pine Annex.
+- Aluminum, Cardboard, Paper, and Plastics – ABAC at Bainbridge supplies paper, aluminum and plastic recycling bins throughout the campus and currently employs the services of Georgia Pine Annex.
 We often evaluate waste streams more efficient and effective ways of disposal, always considering environmental ramifications.

-- Toner Cartridges – Bainbridge State College recycles toner cartridges by shipping the used cartridges back to the vendor of purchase.
+- Toner Cartridges – ABAC at Bainbridge recycles toner cartridges by shipping the used cartridges back to the vendor of purchase.

 - Batteries – Facilities Management stores batteries in an approved container.
 When the container is full, a certified hazardous waste management company removes the container.

-- Tires – Delta Tire currently handles the recycling of all tires for Bainbridge State College.
+- Tires – Delta Tire currently handles the recycling of all tires for ABAC at Bainbridge.

 - Automotive Oil – Facilities Management stores used oil in a 250-gallon approved container.
 When the container is full, a certified hazardous waste management company removes the container.